Hills: Cullaloe Hills (219m), Pilkham Hills (194m), Templehall Hill (167m).

 A number of options for a circular route taking in both the Old North Road and the Cullaloe Hills are possible.

-Distance: 16km / 10 miles ( 19km /
+• Distance: 16 km / 10 miles

-Terrain: Very mixed from easy coastal path and quiet roads, to swampy ground along The Old North Road.
+• Terrain: Very mixed from easy coastal path and quiet roads, to swampy ground along The Old North Road.
 Walking boots essential for the wetter parts and gaiters recommended.

 Route Map

-To avoid walking along the busy road round the corner it is possible to use a field route to reach Stenhouse Reservoir.
-North of the Dunearn junction is a openable gate into a field on the east side of the road.
-Follow the field edges down the hill to reach a path through woodland to Stenhouse Reservoir.
-From here either walk around the reservoir (optional) or turn left to the road and then walk down the obvious access road for the fishery.
+Cross over the busy road (assuming you have approached from the Aberdour track) on to the quiet Standing Stane road opposite.
+100m along the road on the left hand side is a new gate into a field providing access to the core path route to Stenhouse Reservoir.
+Cross the field (don’t go up to the stile) then pick up another path to the reservoir through a wooded area.
+From here either walk around the reservoir (optional) or turn left to the road (climbing over a gate) and then walk down the obvious access road for the cottages (old fishery road).
 At the fork in the road, go left up to the cottages and then follow this track (part of the Old North Road) over fields to reach cottages and a farm at Balmule on the B9157.

 Cross over the road and follow the quiet road opposite, up to Puddledub.
 Where the current road turns sharp right, a signpost for the Old North Road points left.
 Follow this sign along the track past the cottages.